Lead is a metal with no known biologically beneficial role, and its use is nearly eliminated.

 The most significant hazard lead poses to birds of prey is through direct ingestion of spent lead shot and bullets, lost fishing sinkers, lead tackle and related fragments.

 And through consumption of wounded or dead prey containing lead shot, bullets or fragments.

 Lead poisoning is a toxicosis caused by the absorption of hazardous levels of lead in body tissues.

 Without medical attention and rehabilitation, a poisoned bird can suffer severe neurological and physical effects.

 Birds at Greatest Risk of Lead Poisoning

-If lead pellets are left in innards that are discarded by hunters, scavenging birds of all sizes can also be poisoned.
+Lead pellets left in innards discarded by hunters, poison scavenging birds of all sizes.

 How You Can Help